Dartmouth in Bristol County, Massachusetts — The American Northeast (New England)

 Location.
 41° 37.591′ N, 70° 57.889′ W. Marker is in Dartmouth, Massachusetts, in Bristol County.
-Marker is on Slocum Road.
-Touch for map.
+Memorial is on Slocum Road.
 The marker is located on the lawn of Dartmouth Middle School.
-Col. Millett is buried in Riverside National Cemetery,(Section 2-Site 1910) Riverside CA. Marker is at or near this postal address: 366 Slocum Road, North Dartmouth MA 02747, United States of America.
+Col. Millett is buried in Riverside National Cemetery,(Section 2-Site 1910) Riverside CA. Touch for map.
+Marker is at or near this postal address: 366 Slocum Road, North Dartmouth MA 02747, United States of America.
 Touch for directions.

 Regarding Col. Lewis L. Millett Memorial.
 His Medal of Honor information and citation: MILLETT, LEWIS L.